mobiletonster/blogposts/code/wpf/# Creating WPF Web Components.md

 ## Summary
 In this example, we built a very simple button usercontrol that uses HTML,CSS and Javascript to render the actual UI inside a WebView control, but the user can simply use the XAML based user control as they would any other control in WPF.

+### Future considerations
+This example is quite simple.
+More complex controls will require many more dependency properties, many more Javascript methods and a more structured way to control the crossing of the barrier between Javascript and C#.

+Typescript may bridge this divide better and help keep the code more robust.

+Additionaly, consideration will need to be given for how testing can be implemented for these controls.
+There are many tools for testing the Web, but understanding how to bridge them in WPF may require some cleverness.